This tick-borne disease is more terrifying than Lyme.

 How Rare is the Powassan Virus?

 Fortunately for humans, cases of Powassan virus are relatively rare.
 Only around 100 cases have ever been diagnosed since its discovery.
+So, your odds of running into an infected tick are rare.

 The bad news is, 60 of those cases have come in the last decade or so.
 Seven of those people died from it.